Zeriabo/ZwashApp/README.md

 please feel free to see the app on the master branch.

 Updates:
+1. payment gateway to allow users to pay for their bookings
+2. Notifications: Implement a notification system to inform users about their booking status, such as confirmation of the booking, changes in the schedule, or cancellation.
+Notification system on the backend side is ready waiting the frontend after the frontend the backend need adjusting and to place more notifications.
 Usage:
+3. Mobile app: Consider developing a mobile app to provide a more convenient and user-friendly experience for your customers.

 TODO:

-Payment processing:  need to integrate a payment gateway to allow users to pay for their bookings.

-Notifications: Implement a notification system to inform users about their booking status, such as confirmation of the booking, changes in the schedule, or cancellation.
-Notification system on the backend side is ready waiting the frontend after the frontend the backend need adjusting and to place more notifications.
+Implementing Graphql.

 Rating system: Allow users to rate their experience with the car wash and the service they received.